Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-07-the-appeal-of-pandora.md

 Yes, the spectacle is still there.
 I've never seen water look so good in a movie before.
 But if it wasn't evident from the first movie that character and performance is a first class citizen, <cite>Way of Water</cite> makes it so.

-## Fire and Ash

 <cite>Fire and Ash</cite> can really be thought of as Part 2 of <cite>The Way of Water</cite>.
 Originally, it was just one script.
 Cameron later split the script into two.
 When thought of this way, <cite>Fire and Ash</cite> is an excellent installment.
 This time around, the world doesn't expand nearly as much.
 The characters play in the same sandbox; which is great, because it allows the focus to be much more on the story and drama and characters (see the quote from Cameron above).

+## Mythology

-Where the world does expand in this installment, it expands deeper rather than more broadly.
+Where the world does expand in <cite>Fire and Ash</cite>, it expands deeper rather than more broadly.
 We go deeper into things like the nature of Eywa and how the "rules" of the world work.
 There is a 2 second clip in <cite>Fire and Ash</cite> that solidified for me that Cameron is willing to get weird with this.
-It reminds me of what [George Lucas wished he could have done](https://fandomwire.com/they-feed-off-the-force-george-lucas-canceled-sequel-trilogy-plans-involved-introducing-a-stupendously-unique-force-sensitive-species/) with a sequel trilogy.
+It reminds me of what [George Lucas wished he could have done](https://fandomwire.com/they-feed-off-the-force-george-lucas-canceled-sequel-trilogy-plans-involved-introducing-a-stupendously-unique-force-sensitive-species/) with a <cite>Star Wars</cite> sequel trilogy.

-Not many people know that Guillermo Del Toro (<cite>Pan's Labyrinth</cite>, <cite>The Shape of Water</cite>, <cite>Frankenstein</cite>) and James Cameron briefly lived together in LA in the 90s.
-Del Toro has said that he and Jim would spend many hours watching anime together.
-Del Toro [summed up his love for Avatar like this](https://youtu.be/T0NGBCzF1JY?si=sb5xuBz2k1-_Tgfd&t=390):
+Guillermo Del Toro (<cite>Pan's Labyrinth</cite>, <cite>The Shape of Water</cite>, <cite>Frankenstein</cite>) [summed up his love for Avatar like this](https://youtu.be/T0NGBCzF1JY?si=sb5xuBz2k1-_Tgfd&t=390):

 > There are very few Americans that have created a full mythology.
-You have (George) Lucas, the whole Wizard of Oz mythology with Frank Baum, and Jim is creating that with Avatar.
+You have (George) Lucas, the whole <cite>Wizard of Oz</cite> mythology with Frank Baum, and Jim is creating that with <cite>Avatar</cite>.
 It's gonna take you places.

-In terms of courage in storytelling and freedom of creativity, I believe that the <cite>Avatar</cite> movies are the closest thing to authentic American Anime that we have.

-## Auteur Theory
+<cite>Fire and Ash</cite> definitely makes me believe that the next stories are going places that we do not expect.
+Not many people know that Del Toro and Cameron briefly lived together in LA in the 90s.
+Del Toro has said that he and Jim would spend many hours watching anime together.

+Knowing that Cameron is a fan of anime explains a lot.
+Like anime, the world and lore of <cite>Avatar</cite> is completely unrestricted (there are no technical limitations or producer meddling).

-Any fan of <cite>Titanic</cite> will recognize the subtle nods during <cite>The Way of Water</cite>.
-I smiled from ear to ear when I saw the main characters rushing through a hallway flooding with water.
-But these aren't the only "nods" in the series.
-[James Cameron is an auteur](https://visionpersistence.wordpress.com/2015/03/07/james-cameron-the-auteur/).
-Auteur filmmaking is a theory of film analysis that says the filmmaker is similar to the author of a book.
-You can see recurring themes and devices across the body of the filmmakers' work because they have the skill (and the will) to manifest these things in their projects.
+There is also a level of sincerity in <cite>Avatar</cite> that is only matched by anime, which westerners see as  refreshingly void of irony or self-awareness. <cite>Avatar</cite> is the closest thing to authentic American Anime that we have and [Cameron is an auteur](https://visionpersistence.wordpress.com/2015/03/07/james-cameron-the-auteur/) (author) filmmaker akin to Katsuhiro Otomo (<cite>Akira</cite>) or Mamoru Oshii (<cite>Ghost in the Shell</cite>) or Hayao Miyazaki (<cite>Princess Mononoke</cite>, <cite>Nausicaä of the Valley of the Wind</cite>).
+You can see recurring themes and devices across the body of his work because he has the skill (and the will) to manifest these things in his projects.
 For Cameron, it's the hubris of human achievement against the sheer power of nature.
 It's the white picket fence fantasy of family vs its messy reality.
 It's tactile blue-collar environments full of buttons and switches and knobs and hoses.

 Despite there being wildly different technical contexts across all of Cameron's films, he maintains a consistent vision and voice.
 Technologically, <cite>Avatar</cite> is a blank canvas for Cameron.
-And yet, what he produces is the most Cameron film yet, synthesizing everything he's done.
+And yet, what he produces with the <cite>Avatar</cite> movies is the most "Cameron" stuff yet, synthesizing everything he's done.

 ## In Sum

-Approaching a movie with an ironic abandon isn't a bad thing.
+Approaching a movie with an ironic detachment isn't a bad thing.
 If that's what you need to try the <cite>Avatar</cite> films, go for it!
 It can be a great tool for self-forgetfulness.
 We need to forget ourselves to fully immerse in a truly imaginative story.
-When you do so with <cite>Avatar</cite>, I think you'll be surprised with how you come away from it.

 If I, or Michael Mann, or Bradley Cooper, or Guillermo Del Toro have inspired you to go back and watch these movies again, do so with new eyes.
-Let it wash over you.
+I think you'll be surprised with how you come away from it.